RafaelBlackwood/LeetCode_Practise_Java_Easy/README.md

 ___
-### LeetCode Practose Java Easy
+### LeetCode Practise.

-Here are my codes for solving easy problems from Problem Lists in Leetcode.
+Here are my codes for solving easy problems from Problem Lists in Leetcode by using Java programming language.